navyatripathi/TechMed-Innovations/README.md

 Proposed this work for the Google Girl Hackathon 2024 .

+This is a disease prediction ML project is which we have done

 # TechMed Innovations
 Welcome to our cutting-edge Personalized Web Application, TechMed Innovations : AI for a healthier tomorrow.